Important EFSC Course Withdrawal Information

 - May affect your financial aid status, including the requirement to repay a portion of federal aid

-- May affect your transfer grade point average
+- May affect your transfer grade point average.
+Some transfer institutions have different rules for transferring withdrawals.

 - May result in your having to pay, per State statute, the full cost tuition to retake the course